 One of the cornerstones of Jeremiah Program is our commitment to providing participants with meaningful educational initiatives and partnerships that are truly transformative.
-As applicants, the women are introduced to the life-changing principles of Personal Empowerment developed by Twin Cities RISE!
+As applicants, the women are introduced to the life-changing principles of empowerment.
 As residents, Jeremiah women attend weekly, on-site life skills training sessions.

-Applicants are required to complete eight weeks of the 16-week Personal Empowerment training before being admitted to residency.
+Applicants are required to complete the multi-week empowerment training before being admitted to residency.

 Jeremiah Women participate in weekly life skills education classes during their time as residents.
 The curriculum focuses on: